pagkly/Zed/Investopedia4/What Corporate Governance Means for the Bottom Line.md

 ## Special Considerations

-As an investor, you want to ensure that the company you are looking to buy shares of practices good corporate governance, in the hope to avoid losses in cases such as Enron and Worldcom.
+As an investor, you want to ensure that the company you are looking to buy [[Shares|shares]] of practices good corporate governance, in the hope to avoid losses in cases such as [[Enron]] and [[WorldCom|Worldcom]].
 There are certain areas that an investor can focus on to determine whether a company is practicing good corporate governance or not.

-These areas include disclosure practices, executive compensation structure (is it tied only to performance or other metrics?), risk management (what are the checks and balances of making decisions in the company?), policies and procedures on reconciling conflicts of interest (how does a company approach business decisions that might conflict with its mission statement?), the members of the board of the directors (do they have a stake in profits?), contractual and social obligations (how do they approach areas such as climate change?), relationships with [[vendors]](https://www.investopedia.com/terms/v/vendor.asp), complaints received from shareholders and how they were addressed, and audits (how often are internal and external audits conducted and how have issues been handled?).
+These areas include disclosure practices, executive compensation structure (is it tied only to performance or other metrics?), [[Risk|risk]] management (what are the checks and balances of making decisions in the company?), policies and procedures on reconciling conflicts of interest (how does a company approach business decisions that might conflict with its mission statement?), the members of the board of the directors (do they have a stake in profits?), contractual and social obligations (how do they approach areas such as climate change?), relationships with [[vendors]](https://www.investopedia.com/terms/v/vendor.asp), complaints received from shareholders and how they were addressed, and audits (how often are internal and external audits conducted and how have issues been handled?).

 Types of bad governance practices include: